boolean-uk/react-cohort-dashboard-challenge/src/ComponenytTree.md

     Route: /post/:id
     Explanation: Where the user can see the post

+    - PostDelete
+      Explanation: Handles the deletion of posts

   - ProfilePage
     Route: /user/:id
     Explanation: Where the user can see information about a user

     - ProfileInfo
       Explanation: Handles the information about a user

+  - EditPostPage
+    Route: /editPost/:id
+    Explanation: Handles the editing of the post